 - Nigeria ($793 million)

 It’s also worth noting the breakdown between economic and military spending in these countries: Of the roughly $17.3 billion foreign aid dollars given to the top 10 countries, about 57% of it ($9.77 billion) was designated as military funds.
 In comparison, overall US foreign aid allocated to military funding was just 28.8% (or $13.5 billion) of its foreign aid budget in 2018.

 What are the countries receiving foreign aid doing with all that cash?

 What countries do with their foreign assistance from the United States ultimately depends on what the aid is earmarked for.

 On the other end of the spectrum, Ethiopia received almost exclusively humanitarian assistance in 2018 (only 0.06% of its funding was earmarked for military assistance).
-Over 53% of its economic aid in 2018 ($878 million) was designated for emergency response, another $162 million was used for HIV/AIDS prevention and treatment programs, and $140 million was allocated for developmental food aid and food security assistance, and maternal and child health.
+Over 53% of its economic aid in 2018 ($878 million) was designated for emergency response, another $94 million was used for HIV/AIDS prevention and treatment programs, and nearly $82 million was allocated for developmental food aid and food security assistance, and maternal and child health.

 Where does Concern fit in all this?

 Concern Worldwide’s funding comes from a variety of sources, including the US government.
 For instance, in 2018, we were able to work with nearly 700,000 people in South Sudan thanks in large part to funds received from the US government, as well as from donors like you.

 The difference American foreign aid makes to the people that we work with cannot be overstated.
-Here are a few quick examples of how, in 2017, we used money received from the US government to help hundreds of thousands of people:
+Here are a few quick examples of how we’ve used money received from the US government to help hundreds of thousands of people: